Uses and Important Safety Information

 - Tell your healthcare provider about all the medicines you take, including all prescription and non-prescription medicines, vitamins and herbal supplements.

-TriCor may cause allergic-type reactions, blood clots, and possible changes in some blood test values.
+- TriCor may cause serious allergic-type reactions, blood clots, and possible changes in some blood test values.

 - The most common side effects with TriCor include increases in liver or muscle enzymes measured by blood tests and congestion or allergy-like symptoms in the nose.